- Itemized Deductions

 Value of benefits received in connection with a contribution to a charitable organization.
 See Pub.
 526 for exceptions.

 Cost of tuition.
-But you may be able to deduct this as a job education expense on line 21; as a tuition and fees deduction on Form 1040, line 34; or take an education credit (see Form 8863).
+However, you may be able to deduct this as part of the tuition and fees deduction (see Schedule 1 (Form 1040 or 1040-SR), line 21) or take an education credit (see Form 8863).

 For any contribution made in cash, regardless of the amount, you must maintain as a record of the contribution a bank record (such as a canceled check or credit card statement) or a written record from the charity.
 The written record must include the name of the charity, date, and amount of the contribution.
 If you made contributions through payroll deduction, see Pub.
 526 for information on the records you must keep.
 Don't attach the record to your tax return.
 Instead, keep it with your other tax records.